Frank Glennon (Life & Pensions) Limited

 1.1.
 Frank Glennon (Life & Pensions) Limited, trading as “Glennon”, “Glennon Employee Benefits”, and “Glennon Financial Planning”, is a professional firm of Insurance Brokers and Consultants and carries on their business at Charlemont House, Charlemont Place, Dublin 2, E-mail; firstname.lastname@example.org.
 We are registered in the Company’s Registration Office under company number 41849 and are a member of the Galesburg Securities Group of Companies.

 1.2.
-We are authorised by the Central Bank of Ireland as an Investment Intermediary under the Investment Intermediaries Act, 1995 as amended to provide investment advice, and to receive and transmit orders in relation to insurance policies, personal retirement savings accounts and tracker bonds and we are registered as an Insurance Intermediary under the European Communities (Insurance Mediation) Regulations, 2005, which can be verified on the Insurance Mediation Register, available at www.centralbank.ie.
+We are authorised by the Central Bank of Ireland as an Investment Intermediary under the Investment Intermediaries Act, 1995 as amended to provide investment advice, and to receive and transmit orders in relation to insurance policies and personal retirement savings accounts and we are registered as an Insurance Intermediary under the European Communities (Insurance Mediation) Regulations, 2005, which can be verified on the Insurance Mediation Register, available at www.centralbank.ie.

 2. Statutory Codes